cosinekitty/sapphire/Galaxy.md

 You can provide mono (1-channel) or stereo (2-channel) input, and the output will have an easily audible stereo field either way.

-To provide mono input, connect your audio cable to the left input `L`.
+To provide mono input, connect your audio cable to the left input `L` **or** the right input `R`.
-When only the `L` input is connected to a cable, Galaxy will send half the voltage on that cable to both the left and right reverb inputs.
+When only one of the inputs is connected to a cable, Galaxy will send half the voltage on that cable to both the left and right reverb inputs.
 The voltage is divided by 2 to preserve the same general volume level as mono input would if fed to a single channel.